AustinGrey/CMPUT404-assignment-css-hell/README.md

 ###Book 2

 - Renamed file from 16328-h.htm to 2.html
-- Inserted the following into 2.html so that we had an image an image caption to style
+- Inserted the following into 2.html so that we had an image and image caption to style

         <figure>
             <img src="beowulf-title.png" alt="A cover image for Beowulf created by Austin Crapo, Licensed to the public domain"></img>